DriverCity/SPARK/docs/requirements/user_stories.md

 1. ATTENDANT looks at GEAR.
     * IF CAR’s staying time has exceeded the allotted time, then the user story continues in **ATTENDANT: Parking disc outside parking with SPARK 2a**
     * IF NOT, then the user story continues in **ATTENDANT: Parking disc outside parking with SPARK 2b**.

-## ATTENDANT: Parking disc outside parking without SPARK 1b
-1. GEAR informs the ATTENDANT that the scanning found no SPARK using CARs
-2. ATTENDANT checks if there’s a valid parking disc on the windshield of the CAR
-    * IF THERE is, then ATTENDANT continues patrolling.
-    * IF NOT, then ATTENDANT fines the CAR and continues patrolling.

 ## ATTENDANT: Parking disc outside parking with SPARK 2a
 1. GEAR informs the ATTENDANT about CAR’s staying time having exceeded the allotted time and offers the ATTENDANT METADATA about the CAR.
 This METADATA would include at least